 - Attend the System Demo to view progress and provide feedback

-- Attend Agile team Iteration Planning and Iteration Retrospective meetings, as appropriate
+- Attend Agile team Iteration Planning and Iteration Retrospective events, as required

 - Participate in Release Management, focusing on scope, quality, deployment options, release, and market considerations